Blog

-If the estimated risk is high, or there are multiple causes that require multiple corrective actions, a quality improvement plan may be more appropriate.
-There are two clauses in the Standard that apply.
+A quality improvement plan may be more appropriate if the estimated risk is high or multiple causes require multiple corrective actions.
+Two clauses in the Standard apply.
 Clause 5.4.2 addresses the planning of changes to the Quality Management System.
 For example, if you correct problems with your incoming inspection process—this addresses 5.4.2.
 Clause 7.1 addresses the planning of product realization.
 For example, if you correct problems with a component specification where the incoming inspection process is not effective, this addresses 7.1.
-Depending upon the number of contributing causes and the complexity of implementing solutions, the plan could be longer or shorter.
-If it will take more than 90 days to implement corrective action, you might consider the following approach.
+The plan could be longer or shorter Depending on the number of contributing causes and the complexity of implementing solutions.
+If implementing corrective action takes more than 90 days, you might consider the following approach.

 Step 1 – open a CAPA